 Nutrition exposures: when science and art meet recovery

-Terra is a six-bed residential facility in Westlake Village, CA. We have outstanding, supportive staff members who work synergistically to create a positive, uplifting environment.
+Terra is a six-bed residential eating disorder treatment facility in Westlake Village, CA. We have outstanding, supportive staff members who work synergistically to create a positive, uplifting environment.
 Terra is a lovely house with plenty of space in the backyard for activities such as gardening, basketball, and other outdoor games.
 We are also lucky to be located in sunny southern California, where the weather is pleasant year-round.

 One day, we had the last-minute improvisational idea to combine our art and nutrition groups.
 Our part-time chef, Allie, had done a Chopped-inspired group with our PHP program.
 It went well, so I decided to use her idea with our RTC clients!